-Note: , , & explains 10%, 5% and 1% significance level.
+Note: , , and signifies 10%, 5% and 1% levels of significance.
+Corrected standard errors are in brackets.

-The elasticity of inclusive growth with respect to foreign aid in all the models exhibits a negative coefficient.
-Thus, ceteris paribus, 1% increase in foreign aid, will make inclusive growth reduce between -0.013% and 0.04% in the shortrun for all the models.
-However, for the significance of foreign aid to inclusive growth, Tables 3 and 4 exhibits that the model involving rule of law (model 1) and the model involving control of corruption (model 4) presents foreign aid as vital to inclusive growth in both short-run and long-run.
+growth in both short-run and long-run.
 Nonetheless, the remaining models, foreign aid is not significant to inclusive growth.
 The outcome suggests that in Africa, foreign aid does not support job creation or inclusive growth.
 This outcome supports the position of Tang & Bundhoo (2017) and Boateng et al. (2021), who studied economic growth and aid also claims that in Africa, foreign aid limits growth in an economy.
 Owing to these results, most of the aid offered to African countries is not in support of industries that will produce jobs to increase inclusive growth but rather avenues that serve the interest of the donor agencies.
 Most of these donors engage in the 'aid' for influence, political reasons, financial reasons, and good public relation pretence.

 Unfortunately, foreign aid is a cliché by vibrant countries towards developing nations.
 The study agrees with the assertion that in Africa, 'aid is dead' (Moyo, 2010).
 Several aid programmes are run in Africa.
 Some of these organisations have billions and hundreds of millions of dollars in budgets, but larger portions of the funds are spent on administrative expenses and compensations/salaries of top aid officials who are almost always foreigners.
 Projects that they undertake are overestimated, and they do not necessarily provide jobs for the people.
 So on record, there may be huge sums of money 'poured' in aid, but the impact on inclusive growth is dead on arrival.
 From an economic viewpoint, aid does not even help in generating jobs (inclusive growth) let alone sustain it, but it rather decrease inclusive growth.

 Inclusive growth responds with mixed outcome from the interactive terms of foreign aid and institutional quality indicators.
-The elasticity of inclusive growth with respect to the interactive terms shows that ceteris paribus in the short-run, rule of law and foreign aid (AID LAW); and control of corruption and foreign aid (AID CURP) are significant to inclusive growth.
-However, all the other interactive variables are not significant to inclusive growth.
+The elasticity of inclusive growth with respect to the interactive terms shows that ceteris paribus in the short-run, rule of law and foreign aid (AID_LAW); and control of corruption and foreign aid (AID_CURP) are significant to inclusive growth.
+However, all the other interactive variables are not significant to inclusive g rowth.
 With the exception of the interaction of government effectiveness and foreign aid, and the interaction of the synthetic institutional quality indicator and foreign aid, all the other interactive variables negatively impact inclusive growth.
 Economically, institutional quality is generally weak in Africa, so even if it interacts with foreign aid, it hardly serves any useful purpose in creating jobs.
 Putting this in perspective, weak institutions cannot influence foreign aid to produce jobs in Africa.
 This is due to how foreign aid in Africa affects inclusive growth negatively; this outcome agrees with the study by Young & Sheehan (2014), in their study, they emphasise that foreign aid can only benefit an economy if controlled by strong institutions, anything short of that will result in negative influence.